Injured In A SEPTA Accident?Call Us 24/7 – (215) 557-8686 |

 Be Aware of SEPTA Limits

 SEPTA is the agency that manages most elements of public transportation in Philadelphia, including accidents.
-SEPTA is protected in ways that can make it more difficult for you, as an individual, to seek compensation for your injuries.
+SEPTA is protected in ways that can make it more difficult for you, as an individual, to seek compensation for your injuries, despite the fare you pay to use their services..

 There are specific channels that public transportation accidents must go through, as well as laws that only apply to public transportation.
 For those reasons alone, it is a good idea to contact an experienced Philadelphia public transportation accident lawyer from the Pearce Law Firm as soon as possible.